Ancient wisdom combines with modern neuroscience, meditation and Filipino sticks to create a cutting edge, healing experience

 Bessel van de Kolk, author of The Body Keeps the Score says that "martial arts may be one of the best treatments for traumatic stress."

 Still Harbor Interview - November 18, 2015

-Mara Giovanni has a Masters Degree in Social work from Columbia University.
+Mara Giovanni has a Masters Degree in Social work from Columbia University and is a Graduate of the Institute of Life Coach Training.
 She has a 3rd degree Black Belt in Soo Bahk Do and has been teaching and competing nationally in Martial Arts for over 25 years.
-She has been sober for 7 years through active participation in a 12 step program and a daily mindfulness practice.
+She has been sober for 8 years through active participation in a 12 step program and a daily mindfulness practice.
 Mara studies at Wild Heart Meditation Center where she also creates and facilitates groups